 Content is key for Content Factory, so be sure to include plenty of quality advice and examples.

 Check out our 9 Triangles and pay close attention to MAA (metrics, analysis, action).
 Structure your article this way.

 When writing, please:

 - Use short sentences that are easy to read.
 Stick to 2-3 sentences per paragraph.
-For easy online reading and especially now with mobile, it’s important to keep your paragraphs short and flowing onto the next one.
+For easy online reading, especially on mobile, it’s important to keep your paragraphs short and flowing onto the next one.

 - Watch for “weasel words,” which exist to confuse the reader…like passive speak; they obfuscate a clear, direct subject.
 Always remember the four W’s and one H – WHO, WHAT, WHERE, WHY, HOW — your content should be clearly defined.